sanjay-ar/Collegiate-Corner/README.md

 - Thanks to Firebase for providing real-time database and authentication services.
 - Material UI and React Icons for the sleek and intuitive user interface.

----

-Feel free to customize this README template to match the specifics of your project.
-If you have any questions or need further assistance, please let me know!